Using the Mako Server

 mako.removeapp(x)

-Remove an app from the internal app DB stored in mako.zip:/.config.
+Removes an app from the internal app database stored in mako.zip:/.config.
 Note: this function does not change static options such as mako.conf.
 Parameter x is either the application's environment or an index position returned by function mako.getapps().

 Mako Server IO interfaces

-The Barracuda Application Server provides an IO interface in addition to the standard Lua input/output operations.
-These IO interfaces must be created by "C" code, and the Mako Server's C startup code creates the following IO interfaces:
+The Barracuda App Server provides an IO interface in addition to the standard Lua input/output operations.
+These IO interfaces must be created by C code, and the Mako Server's C startup code creates the following IO interfaces:

 The following example shows how to list all available IO interfaces: